The Shipwreck Society is pleased to announce the 2017 Summer Appeal!

-Our members are also aware that the spectacular White Shoal Lens Exhibit actually rotated in the museum gallery until 2002, when it was necessary to remove the mercury from the lens that had allowed it to rotate since it was built in 1910.
-At that time, we also discovered that certain gear parts had been wearing out as well.
-The solution is going to be to purchase and professionally install a specially made ball bearing assembly, hopefully over the off-season of 2016-2017, so that this most extraordinary 2 order Fresnel lens – one of a kind on all of the Great Lakes – can again rotate and light the gallery with its beautiful colors.
+Our members are likely aware that the spectacular White Shoal Lens Exhibit – the same lens that was used in the famous White Shoal Lighthouse at the top of Lake Michigan from 1910 to 1982 – actually rotated in the museum gallery until 2000, when it was necessary to remove the mercury from the lens that had allowed it to rotate since its construction in Paris in 1910.
+This project continues, to fabricate a specially made steel bearing assembly, so that this 2nd Order Lens – the largest ever used on the Great Lakes – can again rotate and light the Museum Gallery with its beacon.

 The Mission of the Great Lakes Shipwreck Historical Society is to:

 Preserve lights and stations which warned mariners of the dangers inherent,

 Honor those who were aboard and who bravely attempted rescue, and